 After news of Windows Virtual Desktop came out last year, someone in my company asked me, “Does this mean that companies like ours could finally go to VDI?”
 They had been hearing proclamations about the “Year of VDI” for a long time, and were wondering if this was finally it.

-The answer to my colleague’s question was basically, “no.” In most scenarios with typical business professional users, VDI still means a worse experience, and users would miss having their desktop run locally on their laptop.
+The answer to my colleague’s question was basically, “no.” In most scenarios with typical business professional users, VDI still making some compromises in various aspects of the user experience, and in the end, users would miss having a traditional laptop.
 (By the way, I’m saying VDI as shorthand for traditional VDI, DaaS, RDSH, cloud-hosted VDI, Windows Virtual Desktop, etc.) Plus, IT already has their hands full, in many cases with migrating off Windows 7 before the end of the year or deploying Office 365.
 So why use VDI?

 There are many good reasons to do VDI, and Brian Madden outlined the standard ones over at the VMware blog, including: getting Windows apps to non-Windows endpoints; providing good performance over slow connections; running apps that need a lot of resources; security; management; and so on.
 But at the end of the day, when you ask, “why use VDI,” you still need a darn good reason.

 Having said that, VDI is indeed getting cheaper and easier thanks to the cloud.
-So, there are many scenarios where, in the past, you might have had a good reason to use VDI but decided not to because it was expensive and complicated, but now, maybe you can say yes.
+So, there are many scenarios where, in the past, you might have decided not to use VDI because it was expensive and complicated, but now, maybe you can say yes.

 In other words, the needle is moving on formerly marginal use cases.
 Examples that come to mind: